-Accredited by the American Psychological Association since 1975, the internship program at the Virginia Treatment Center for Children, or VTCC, provides robust training in a continuum of care for treating children and adolescents with serious emotional disturbances and complex pediatric presentations.
+Accredited since 1975, the internship program at the Virginia Treatment Center for Children, or VTCC, provides robust training in a continuum of care for treating children and adolescents with serious emotional disturbances and complex pediatric presentations.
 Up to four funded positions are available each year, with the program beginning on July 1 and ending on June 30.

 Well known within the field of children’s mental health care, the VTCC is comprised of a diverse, dedicated staff of psychiatrists, psychologists, social workers, educators and occupational, recreational and art therapists.
 We provide acute inpatient therapy, pediatric consultation and medication management services for children, adolescents and their families.